Digital Marketing Agency | SEO, Paid Social & PPC

 The next step is a clean install of Windows XP (Using the Installation CD and not locally stored Installation files as explained above).

-If you can boot into Safe Mode, you can save your data; else, there is no way you can save the data on the system partition.
+If you can boot into Safe Mode, you can save your data; otherwise, there is no way you can save the data on the system partition.

 Re-install Windows XP with SP2.
 You should be able to boot normally to your desktop.
 Still, if Windows XP freezes at startup, the problem may be with the BIOS, which you will need to reset.
 Windows XP Hangs Up During Boot Screen.